 At his canonisation Maximilian Kolbe was proclaimed a martyr, which strictly speaking is not correct, since he was not put to death in odium fidei (“out of hatred of the faith”).
 He is one of ten 20th-century martyrs from across the world whose statues stand above the Great West Door of Westminster Abbey, London.
 After his canonization in 1982 St. Maximilian Kolbe’s feast day was included on 14th August in the General Roman Calendar used of the Roman rite of the Catholic Liturgy (ordinary form).

 (Here is a commemorative song by Father Kevin McGee, called Maximilian Kolbe.
-It is well worth copying and googling:
+It is well worth checking on, copying and googling: